PamCatten/PamCatten/README.md

 I'm a driven, passionate, and relentlessly curious junior software dev, with too much free time on my hands.
 These days I split my time between learning new technologies, working on projects that excite me, spending time with my family, and playing the odd video game.
 <br><br>
-I'm currently looking for in-person and remote Backend / DevOps roles, but am open to any opportunities that consider me a good fit.
+I'm currently looking for in-person and remote developer roles in New Hampshire, but am open to any opportunities within the US that consider me a good fit.

 ## GitHub Stats
 <img src="http://github-readme-streak-stats.herokuapp.com?user=PamCatten&theme=transparent&hide_border=true&card_width=500"/><a>